shubh-kr007/Pathwise-AI-Interview/README.md

 | `GET`  | `/api/roadmap/:career` | Get roadmap for a career |
 | `POST` | `/api/ai/chat` | AI Chatbot endpoint |

 ---

-## 📘 Usage Flow

-1️⃣ **Sign Up / Login**
-2️⃣ **Fill Career Interests & Skills**
-3️⃣ **Get Personalized Recommendations**
-4️⃣ **Explore Roadmaps & Resources**
-5️⃣ **Practice Interviews & Track Progress**

----

 ## 🔮 Future Enhancements

-- 🌍 Global career & salary insights
-- 🎓 Integration with Coursera / Udemy APIs
-- 📈 AI-powered Resume Analysis
-- 🧭 Career community discussion board
-- 📱 Mobile app (React Native)
+-🎤 Voice Interviews: Speech-to-Text integration for real-time oral answers.
+-📹 Video Analysis: Body language and confidence analysis.
+-🤝 Community Hub: A space for users to share roadmaps and tips.
+-📱 Mobile App: React Native version for learning on the go.

 ---

 ## 🤝 Contributing

-We ❤️ contributions!
-To contribute:
+This is a college project actively under development!
+We welcome feedback and contributions.

-1. Fork this repository
+1. Fork the repository
-2. Create a new branch (`feature/your-feature-name`)
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
-3. Commit and push your changes
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
+4. Push to the branch (git push origin feature/AmazingFeature)
-4. Open a Pull Request 🎉
+5. Open a Pull Request

 ---

 ## 👨‍💻 Developed By

+Team PATHWISE
 -> Shubh Kumar
 -> Mohd.
 Saqib
 -> Rishabh Srivastava